A Nonlinear Variant of Ball's Inequality: Abstract

 \section{Abstract}

-We adapt an induction-on-scales argument of Bennett, Bez, Buschenhenke, Cowling, and Flock to establish a global near-monotonicity statement for the nonlinear Brascamp--Lieb functional under a certain heat-flow, from which follows a sharp global nonlinear Brascamp--Lieb inequality.
+We adapt an induction-on-scales argument of Bennett, Bez, Buschenhenke, Cowling, and Flock to establish a global near-monotonicity statement for the nonlinear Brascamp--Lieb functional under a certain heat-flow, from which follows a global stability result for nonlinear Brascamp--Lieb inequalities under bounded perturbations.